MOPOLLIKA/lotion/backend/team/README.md

 ## Team Members
 - **CoordinatorPM** (team leader instructions) – manages stages, handles approvals in casual language, and uses helper tools (`set_stage`, `set_awaiting`, `mark_approval`, `record_brief`, `record_visual_choice`) to keep session state aligned with the conversation.
-- **ResearchAgent** – checks viability with Perplexity `perplexity_search` and returns a verdict with citations.
+- **ResearchAgent** – checks viability using OpenRouter’s Grok-4 fast reasoning model; Coordinator explicitly reminds them to run `perplexity_search`, and a post-hook guarantees at least one call for grounded citations.
-- **VisualAgent** – shares three branded mockups as descriptive briefs (no image calls yet) and keeps the tone laid-back.
+- **VisualAgent** – generates a single Replicate-powered mockup concept per request, sharing the raw URL and a markdown preview.
 - **ProductAgent** – writes the v1 product spec, BOM, and open questions.
-- **SourcingAgent** – finds ingredients and manufacturers via Perplexity search.
+- **SourcingAgent** – finds ingredients and manufacturers using Grok-4 fast; Coordinator nudges them to run `perplexity_search`, and the same post-hook appends fresh findings automatically.

 Approvals are conversational: phrases like “yeah, looks good, continue” are treated as green lights.
 Users can ask for tweaks with natural language (e.g. “hmm, can we adjust the packaging vibe?”) and the coordinator loops back before advancing the stage.